How to Make Celery Juice (In a Juicer)

 There are several ways to save this green pulp from the trash:

-1. Add it to smoothies or soups for extra fiber and nutrients,
+1. Add it to healthy smoothy recipes or Winter soups recipes for extra fiber and nutrients,

-2. Use it to enhance the flavor of homemade chicken or vegetable stock,
+2. Use it to enhance the flavor of homemade homemade chicken stock or homemade vegetable stock.

-3. Bake it into bread or savory muffins,
+3. Bake it into bread or savory Mediterranean savory muffins,

 4. Dehydrate and grind into a powder to add extra nutrients and fiber to foods/drinks,